wp-plugins/subscribe2/ReadMe.txt

 * Updated screenshots to Subscribe2 8.0 and WordPress 3.3.1 screen layouts
 * Implemented one-click buttons to subscribe and unsubscribe - thanks to dimadin for code patch
 * Changed some default settings, sender to BLOGNAME and number of recipients per email to 1
+* Implemented a change so that categories are not displayed in the filter dropdowns when using Subscribe2 in digest mode

 = Version 7.2 by Matthew Robinson =